Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Introduction

+Nevertheless, existing RL algorithms have demonstrated remarkable performance by optimizing expected returns.
+Optimizing the time average might require developing entirely new RL algorithms.
+An alternative is to find a suitable \textit{transformation}.
+In particular, we seek to find a transformation such that for the increments of transformed returns, the expected value and time average coincide.
+We will discuss that the increments of such transformed returns will then follow a Brownian motion, i.e., the return grows linearly.
+Then, we can apply existing RL algorithms and optimize the long-term behavior of individual agents.

-Inspired by~\cite{peters2018time}, we analyze for which dynamics a popular transformation from risk-sensitive RL optimizes the long-term return.
+The field of risk-sensitive RL~\citep{prashanth2022risk} follows a similar approach.
+In most of risk-sensitive RL, \eg algorithms using an entropic risk measure, the agents try to optimize the expected value of transformed returns.
+By learning with transformed returns, the agents can achieve higher performance with lower variance.
+However, those approaches typically work with fixed transformations.
+Inspired by \citet{peters2018time}, we analyze for which dynamics a popular transformation from risk-sensitive RL optimizes the long-term return.
 Further, we propose an algorithm for learning a suitable transformation when the reward function is unknown, which is the typical setting in RL.

-\fakepar{Contributions} In this paper, we make the following contributions: \begin{itemize} \item We illustrate and assess the impact of non-ergodic returns on RL algorithm policies through an intuitive example.
-This showcases the implications of optimizing for the expected value in non-ergodic settings---which we commonly encounter in RL problems---and makes a case for the need for an ergodicity transformation. \item We propose a transformation that can convert a trajectory of returns into a trajectory with ergodic increments.
-This enables off-the-shelf RL algorithms to optimize their long-term return instead of the conventional expected value, resulting in more robust policies without developing novel RL algorithms. \item We demonstrate the performance of this transformation in an intuitive example and, as a proof-of-concept, on standard RL benchmarks.
-In particular, we show that our transformation indeed yields more robust policies when returns are non-ergodic. \end{itemize}
+\fakepar{Contributions} In this paper, we make the following contributions: \begin{itemize} \item We relate the shortcomings of the expected return as an optimization criterion to the ergodicity of rewards and illustrate and assess the impact of non-ergodic rewards on RL policies through an intuitive example.
+This showcases the implications of optimizing for the expected value in such settings---which we commonly encounter in RL problems---and makes a case for the need for an ``ergodicity transformation.''
+Note that this notion of ergodicity is not identical to the notion of ergodic Markov decision processes (MDPs) typically studied in RL, and we formally define our notion of ergodicity in \secref{sec:ill_example} and relate it more explicitly to the notion of ergodic MDPs in \secref{sec:erg_mdp_vs_erg_rew}. \item We propose a transformation that can convert a trajectory of returns into a trajectory for whose increments time average and expected value coincide.
+This enables off-the-shelf RL algorithms to optimize their long-term return instead of the conventional expected value, resulting in more robust policies without developing novel RL algorithms. \item We demonstrate the performance of this transformation in an intuitive example and---as a proof-of-concept---on standard RL benchmarks.
+In particular, we show that our transformation indeed yields more robust policies. \end{itemize}